 The cornea is only one part of the eye.
 Your vision is affected by other parts of your eye as well.
 Different things can cause the eye to have more or less tautness, warping the cornea and changing the effect it has on the light that passes through it.

 Certain medical conditions could cause the pressure in the eye to increase.
-This added pressure could change the angle of the light coming through the cornea, resulting in loss of visual clarity.
+This added pressure could change the angle of the light coming through the cornea, resulting in a loss of visual clarity.

 Another thing that can change the tautness of the eye is time.
 It has been a given that, as we age, our eyesight suffers.
 The tight young muscles within the eye that allow perfect focus stiffen up and make it more difficult to focus on close objects.
 This effect applies to untouched corneas and those reshaped through LASIK.